Bush FoundationSuggest an update

 Ecosystem grants provide general operating support to help sustain organizations that create unique and significant value for our grantees, Fellows and other organizations.

 Some might call these infrastructure organizations or intermediary organizations or just can’t-do-without organizations.
 We call them ecosystem organizations because they help create an environment for big things to happen in the region by supporting other organizations and leaders

 What We Fund

-Ecosystem grants are offered across all Foundation programs and strategic initiatives.
-They provide general operating support to organizations that our grantees, Fellows and other organizations rely on to:
+Ecosystem grants provide operating support to programs and organizations that our grantees, Fellows and other organizations rely heavily on to:

 - Provide critical data and analysis

 - Advance public awareness and policy